aviaryan/chattt/README.md

 ## Basics

 When `chattt` opens, you are asked the channel name that you want to join.
-Enter the name, and then enter your desired handle as well.
+Enter the channel name, and then enter your desired user handle.

-If everything goes well, you should be going the channel.
+If everything goes well, you should be joining the channel.

-The working of this application is IRC inspired so you will see messages when users join or leave a channel.
+The working of this application is inspired by IRC so you will see messages when users join or leave a channel.

 ## Technologies Used